tczhangzhi/pytorch-parallel/README.md

-# Custom Dense layer in PyTorch
+# Parallel Optimization in PyTorch

-The project customizes the dense layer in pytorch following the official tutorial.
 In the project, we first write python code, and then gradually use C++ and CUDA to optimize key operations.
+Next, we implemented distributed training using the map-allreduce algorithm.
 I hope this project will help your Pytorch, ATen, CUDA and PTX learning.

 ## How to run